RuiGao9/Altum_PT_Footprint/README.md

 ## Document description
 1. `Altum-PT-Flyer.pdf`.
 This [flyer](chrome-extension://efaidnbmnnnibpcajpcglclefindmkaj/https://ageagle.com/wp-content/uploads/2022/07/AgEagle-Altum-PT-Brochure-EN.pdf) shows a few important parameters for the sensor which we used to build the footprint model.
+2. `README.md`.
+This file.
+Provides an overview of the project, documentation, citation, and contact information.
+3. `latlon_to_utm.py`.
+Contains the function to convert latitude and longitude coordinates to UTM coordinates.
+4. `get_footprint_geometry.py`.
+Contains the function to calculate the sensor footprint size and pixel resolution based on sensor parameters.
+5. `create_fishnet.py`.
+Contains the function to generate a fishnet grid (as a GeoDataFrame) for the sensor footprint and export it as a shapefile.
+6. `main.ipynb`.
+A few parameters need to be adjusted here for your research.
+After define those parameters (`output_folder`, `height`, `lat`, and `lon`), click `run` button.
+You are supposed to get the results at `output_folder`.

 ## Citation
 If you use this repository in your work, please cite it using the following DOI: